-The proposal is for a large, detached 5-bed dwelling with a detached triple garage.
+The proposal is for a detached 4-bed dwelling with a detached triple garage.

-The Design and Access Statement sets out the design philosophy of the development by describing the proposed house as a combination of the vernacular with a traditional slate roof, machine made bricks and modern design influences to windows and doors.
-It also states that the proposal sits close to the site of former cottages.
+The design and access statement sets out the design philosophy of the development by describing the proposed house as a combination of the vernacular with a traditional slate roof, machine made bricks and modern design influences to windows and doors.
+It also states that the proposal sits over top of the site of former cottages.